 Comparative Religion: What We Contribute

-International: Religion has a vibrant presence across the globe and we need to understand it.
+International: Religion has a vibrant presence across the globe

 - “The proportion of the world’s population that claims membership in the world’s four largest religions – Christianity, Islam, Buddhism and Hinduism – actually increased over the past century, from 67 percent in 1900 to 73 percent in 2005.
 The number is predicted to reach 80 percent by 2050. . .Former Secretary of State [Madeleine] Albright recently has become a highly vocal advocate of the public role of religion studies, writing that the failure of Americans to understand other religions `poses one of the great challenges to our public diplomacy.’”**